 How else can you use color?
 This graphic can help.

-Here are additional tips from other organizing experts.
+Here are additional color coding system tips from other organizing experts.

 How to organize your clothes by color?